deathbychocolate/gptcli/README.md

     - Run ```python3 main.py``` in the project root directory.

 # How does it work?
 The project uses the openai API to query text from messages that we send via HTTP POST requests.
 This is respresented to the user as a MESSAGE-REPLY thread.
-You as the user sends a message and the AI model replies.
+You as the user send a message and the AI model replies.
 Meaning you will see something like this in your terminal:
 ```text
 >>> [MESSAGE]: hi
 >>> [REPLY, model=gpt-3.5-turbo]: Hello!
 How can I assist you today?